minhaaj-t/speaking-bot/README.md

 - Make sure your Groq API key is valid
 - Check that the key starts with "gsk_"
 - Verify you have internet connectivity

+### Vercel Deployment Issues
+- Make sure you've added the `GROQ_API_KEY` environment variable in your Vercel project settings
+- Check that your GitHub repository doesn't contain the actual `api.json` file with real API keys
+- Redeploy your application after making changes to environment variables

 ## Resources